robotics-upo/pedlab/README.md

 ## Person simulation

-The persons are affected by the robot and other persons using the social force model
+The persons are affected by the robot and other persons using the [Social Force Model](https://github.com/robotics-upo/lightsfm/tree/refactored)

 # Simulation configuration files